tnichols217/notes/APArt/Piece Descriptions.md

 ## Processes
 1. Researched, experimented on, and rearranged piano parts, mechanisms, n' materials while keeping form
-2. Experiment on creating wood, metal, and rust by noticing patterns in textures and recreati
+2. Experiment on creating wood, metal, and rust by noticing patterns in textures and recreating

 # 2 - Guitar
 ## Dimensions